jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

   - This is considered experimental and is still a work in progress.
   - See [Matter Bridge](#matter-bridge) for information on configuring a bridge.

+This binding uses the excellent [matter.js](https://github.com/project-chip/matter.js) implementation of the the Matter 1.3 protocol.

-Please read the following readme in its entirety as Matter is a complex protocol with very specific requirements.
+Please read this document in its entirety as Matter is a complex protocol with very specific requirements.

 # General Matter Ecosystem Overview